-The size of the room is limited to 1010 or 1020 meters in both studies.
+The size of the room is limited to 10\10 or 10\20 meters in both studies.
 For agents with collaboration, the possibility of agents touching the threats would be decreased to zero after specific trials, but death counts still exist after a long period of learning.
 Even the death counts could stabilize to a low value for the agent without collaboration.
 For a bigger-size environment, this could be a severe problem.
 As the interaction effects between the complexity and the collaboration method were significant, the collaboration method will have much better performance in a more complicated environment.
 In a real-life emergency evacuation, the actual area of the evacuation would be much bigger and more complex.
-The collaboration method will thus be much more beneficial to save the resources and the time for the evacuation process.
+The collaboration method will thus be much more beneficial to save resources and time for the evacuation process.